You Only Live Twice (film): Plot

 The Himeji Castle, location of the ninjas' training.

 In Kyoto, Bond prepares to conduct a closer investigation of the island by training with Tanaka's ninjas and donning a Japanese disguise, which will include a staged marriage to an Ama diver, performed by an agent known on the island.
 While still in Kyoto, Aki is killed when she is poisoned in her sleep by a SPECTRE agent targeting Bond, who is asleep next to her.

 Bond is introduced to Tanaka's student, Kissy Suzuki, who will perform the role of his wife.
 Acting on a lead, the pair reconnoitre a cave booby-trapped with phosgene gas, which leads to the volcano with the secret rocket base.
 Bond slips inside while Kissy goes to alert Tanaka.
-Bond locates and frees the captured American and Soviet astronauts and, with their help, steals a space suit to infiltrate the SPECTRE spacecraft, "Bird One".
+Bond locates and frees the captured American and Soviet astronauts and, with their help, steals a space suit to infiltrate the SPECTRE spacecraft, Bird One.
 However, Blofeld spots Bond, who is detained while Bird One is launched.
 Bond is taken into the control room, where he meets Blofeld.

 Bird One closes in on an American space capsule, and U.S. forces prepare to launch a nuclear attack on the Soviet Union.
 Meanwhile, Tanaka's ninjas approach the base's entrance, but are detected and fired upon.
 Bond distracts Blofeld and lets in the ninjas.
 Blofeld kills Osato for his failure to eliminate Bond and prepares to execute Bond as well, but is stopped by Tanaka and flees.
 Bond fights his way back to the control room, kills Blofeld's bodyguard Hans, and activates Bird Ones self-destruct before it reaches the American capsule.
 As the Americans stand down their forces, Blofeld activates the base's self-destruct system and escapes.
-Bond, Kissy, Tanaka, and the surviving ninjas leave before the eruption destroys the base, and are picked up by the Japanese Maritime Forces and the British Secret Service.
+Bond, Kissy, Tanaka, and the surviving ninjas leave before the eruption destroys the base, and are picked up by the Japan Maritime Self-Defense Force and the British Secret Service.